aswinwrites/aswinwrites/README.md

 [![Website](https://img.shields.io/badge/Website-aswinsampathkumar.in-1f2328?style=for-the-badge&logo=googlechrome&logoColor=white)](https://aswinsampathkumar.in/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Aswin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aswin5/)

-I build tools, dig into stocks, and ship side projects fast.
-Off-screen you'll find me over a chessboard, a few chapters into a book, researching a stock I probably won't buy, or out on a motorcycle ride with no fixed destination.
+Growth marketer by trade who is obsessed with finding scalable growth loops and unconventional ways to move the metrics that matter.
+Recently, I've been hooked on vibe coding with Claude—building tools, shipping side projects, and automating anything I can.
+I'm equally fascinated by markets, psychology, and technology, so you'll often find me researching stocks, reading, or chasing down rabbit holes on the internet.
+Away from the screen, it's usually chess, nature walks, books or a motorcycle ride exploring the wilderness.

 ---